United Arts of Central Florida

 - Serve as a liaison to the board of directors and trustee-level donors as part of an overall fundraising strategy.

-- Identify, cultivate, and solicit prospective donors, in partnership with the development team, and promote a culture of philanthropy in the organization at all levels.
+- Identify, cultivate, and solicit prospective donors in partnership with the development team and promote a culture of philanthropy within the organization at all levels.

 Program and Grant Management